jonescompneurolab/hnn-core/README.rst

 This is a leaner and cleaner version of the code based off the `HNN repository <https://github.com/jonescompneurolab/hnn>`_.

-It is early Work in Progress.
 Contributors are very welcome.
+Please read our :doc:`contributing guide <contributing>` if you are interested.

 Dependencies
 ------------